Publish Date: 06/13/2022

 4. Gene Tunney – Jack Dempsey II: The “Long Count” fight transcended boxing mainly because of Jack Dempsey.
 Dempsey reached truly iconic stature in the 1920s worldwide.
 Tunney was the former Light Heavyweight Champion who had shocked the world by winning an easy decision in their first fight.
 Tunney was the underdog in the second fight, as well as the public couldn’t imagine Dempsey losing again.
 The second fight was closer, but Tunney still controlled the fight until the seventh round, when Dempsey made a fatal mistake.
 After flooring Tunney, he stood over him, which prevented the referee from counting Tunney out.
 The fight at Soldier Field in Chicago and Illinois had recently changed the rule to mandate the count couldn’t start until the fighter had moved to a neutral corner.
 Dempsey had obviously forgotten the rule change, and it cost him a chance to reclaim his belt.
 Nevertheless, Tunney regained his composure and won a decision.

 3. Joe Frazier – Muhammad Ali I: Billed as “The Fight,” it took place on a Monday night at Madison Square Garden in New York before a star-studded crowd.
 (Tickets were so difficult to come by that Frank Sinatra could only gain entry as a ringside photographer!)
 Ali had gotten his boxing license back just five months earlier after being away from the sport for 3 and a half years and had quickly beaten contenders Jerry Quarry and Oscar Bonavena.
 The fight was rushed for fear that Ali would soon be going to jail because he refused to enter the Vietnam War’s military draft.
 Frazier was considered the “White” establishment fighter, while Ali was the Black Muslim fighter.
 The fight lived up to its billing.
 Ali started fast and controlled the early action, but Frazier was slowly starting to get inside Ali’s jab and broke Ali down with his sledgehammer left hook.
 The fight was a close affair, with the defining moment coming in the 15th round when Frazier landed a huge left hook that put Ali on the canvas.
 Frazier went on to win a unanimous decision on a truly historic night.
+Check out the best new sportsbooks for betting on boxing!

 2. Jack Johnson – James Jeffries: July 4th, 1910 was the date of the very first “Fight of the Century,” which pitted the first African-American heavyweight champion against the former undefeated White heavyweight champion.
 After Jeffries retired, the heavyweight champions left a lot to be desired (Marvin Hart and Tommy Burns).
 Jack Johnson dominated Burns in eight rounds in 1908, and White America’s search for a “Great White Hope” was on.
 James Jeffries, who was overweight and hadn’t fought in six years, was pulled reluctantly off his farm to fight Johnson.
 What ensued with this fight was one of the truly shameful occurrences in our country’s history.
 Johnson toyed with and ultimately destroyed Jeffries triggering riots across the country and even death.
 All because a black man proved the color of his skin did not make him inferior.